ggdurrant/ggdurrant.github.io/_portfolio/barbeerdrinker.md

     * if Stella Artois is <i>$5</i> and Bud Light is <i>$3</i> in one bar, Stella must cost more than <i>$6</i> in a bar where Bud Light is <i>$6</i>

-And examples of web app's pages, and the queries that can be automatically viewed:
+And examples of web application's pages, and the **database queries** that can be visualized:

 ![Home](/images/homePage.JPG)